How blockchain is revolutionizing the banking industry

 Blockchain finance can also help individuals and small businesses to quickly get loans based on their credit history.
 It may take a long time for lenders to review the borrower’s credit history.
 Traditional business credit reports provided by third-party credit bureaus are not available for small business owners.
 Besides, paying companies to access their sensitive data sounds strange and insecure.
 However, blockchain can provide tools that will allow borrowers to make their credit reports more accurate, transparent, and securely shareable.
 Here’s how it works with blockchain:

-- The data owner places their transaction history into blockchain and secures it with a private key.
+- The data owner places their transaction history into the blockchain and secures it with a private key.

 - The encrypted transaction is stored outside the blockchain.